 Who am I to Comment

-Well I’ve used Yii 1 and Zend Framework extensively.
+Well I've used Yii 1 and Zend Framework extensively.
 You can take a look at my Yii share trading site.
 I have also dabbled, gone through a video tutorial and built a simple site and API with it, with Ruby on Rails 4.
 I have also worked with Magento (Sigh) and the Django Rest Framework.
+More recently I have been developing and learning python and django extensively.

 The Good of Laravel 5

-- It leverages off other new and cool stuff: embracing npm, task runners, dev environments
+- It leverages off other new and cool stuff: embracing npm, task runners, dev environments and more recently the best js frameowrk in my opinion (vuejs)

 - It uses the best (not just the easiest or most popular) out of the "new and cool stuff"